Prof. Michał Głowacki

 Dagmara Sidyk is a PhD student at the University of Warsaw.
 She is a graduate of law, as well as journalism and media studies.
 Her main research areas are media law and policy, along with media monitoring.
 She was involved in several both Polish and international research projects, including the ERC Starting Grant Europeans Exposed to dissimilar views in the media: Investigating backfire effects.

-University of Social Sciences, Poland
+University of Lower Silesia in Wrocław, Poland

 Svetlana Bodrunova is a professor at the School of Journalism and Mass Communications, St. Petersburg State University, Russia.
 Her research interests are Russian and European journalism, media-political relations, social media and ethnicity in communications.

 Márton Demeter is an associate professor at the National University of Public Service in Budapest, Hungary.
 Márton researches on global academic inequalities, transnational knowledge production and the uneven accumulation of global symbolic and academic capital.